dragonee/php-silverplate/README.md

     $ php composer.phar create-project dragonee/php-silverplate

 Make your changes in the `index.php` file.
-Add necessary style declarations to the `layout.php`.
-And access the main directory of PHP Silverplate installation with your web browser.
+Add necessary style declarations to the `css/main.css`.
+Then access the main directory of PHP Silverplate installation with your web browser.

 ## Features